build-on-aws/content/posts/building-a-multi-region-serverless-iot-system/index.md

         Type: Succeed
 ```

-With the replication done we are ready to start testing the solution using our two regions.
+With the replication done, we are ready to start testing the solution using our two regions.

 ## Testing

-What we will do during testing is setup an IoT Rule that will invoke a StepFunction state-machine, this will store the incoming data in our global data DynamoDB table.
+What we will do during testing is set up an IoT Rule that will invoke a StepFunction state-machine, which will store the incoming data in our global data DynamoDB table.
-To imitate devices we will use EC2 instances, running in the different regions, add use [Eclipse Mosquitto](https://mosquitto.org/) and [mosquitto_pub](https://mosquitto.org/man/mosquitto_pub-1.html).
+To imitate devices, we will use EC2 instances, running in the different regions, add use [Eclipse Mosquitto](https://mosquitto.org/) and [mosquitto_pub](https://mosquitto.org/man/mosquitto_pub-1.html).

-First of all let's create the resources we need, we addon to our CloudFormation template.
+First of all, let's create the resources we need, we addon to our CloudFormation template.

 ```yaml
   ##########################################################################